 Table of Contents

-Why do You need a competitor analysis?
+Why do you need a competitor analysis?

-Having a well-structured analysis in your hands can help you to
+Having a well-structured analysis in your hands can help you to:

 - understand the market that you are about to enter (and the competition too)